3D Printing Spare Parts: Fix Broken Items Instead of Throwing Them Away

 How many times have you encountered a situation where a small plastic part on your favorite appliance, piece of furniture, or car broke, and it's either unobtainable or its price exceeds the value of the entire device?
 In such moments, it often seems that the only option is to throw away a functional item and buy a new one.
 But what if there was a solution that is fast, affordable, and also ecological?

-Why is 3D printing ideal for spare parts?
+Why is 3D printing ideal for spare part production?

-5. Sustainability: By repairing instead of discarding, you reduce waste and save natural resources.
+- Sustainability: By repairing instead of discarding, you reduce waste and save natural resources.
+The average household can save dozens of functional items per year this way.

 How does the production of a spare part using 3D printing work?